-The goal of this work is to analyse the environmental impacts across the productive continuum of market gardening in southern Benin, to determine whether statistically significant differences exist among the types of production, and to highlight their hotpots suitable to improvement.
+The goal of this work is to analyse the environmental impacts across the productive continuum (i.e. the range of agricultural practices) of market gardening in southern Benin (West Africa), to determine whether statistically significant differences exist amongst production types and to highlight their associated hotspots suitable for improvement.
 The nutritional positive and negative implications of the different production types are also explored, to confirm or challenge literature on the subject suggesting that there is no solid evidence that organic and conventional products differ in terms of concentrations of various nutrients (Bourn and Prescott 2002; Mie et al. 2017; Popa et al. 2019).